Published on September 15, 2025

 If you’re considering only putting your child on one parent’s plan, it’s essential to get clear information from your insurance company about how this works.
 Call your provider and ask specific questions about coverage and potential costs.
 Taking the time to understand the details ensures you’re making the best choice for your family’s health and financial well-being.

-Key Exceptions to the Birthday Rule
+When the Birthday Rule Doesn’t Apply

 While the birthday rule is a helpful guideline for figuring out which parent’s health plan pays first, it’s not a one-size-fits-all solution.
 Life isn’t always straightforward, and neither are insurance rules.
 Certain situations can change the order of coverage, and it’s important to know what they are to avoid confusion and unexpected medical bills.